xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 {{< /div >}}

-## Web Crawler-Based Archiving System
-### **December 2022 — January 2023** | Software Engineer
-*Denis Malolepszy Software Engineering, Frankfurt am Main, Germany*

-In collaboration with [DenktMit]({{< ref "/denktmit" >}}), I developed a web crawler-based archiving system for a Swiss software manufacturer to facilitate the migration of an intranet system:

-- Developed a web crawler in Kotlin and Selenium for extracting web pages with rendered JavaScript
-- Implemented a React web app to serve as an entry and search portal
-- Set up and optimized a search index using Apache Solr

-{{< div class="list-with-columns" >}}
-### **Technologies**
-- Kotlin
-- Apache Solr
-- Selenium
-- React
-- Docker
-- Maven
-- Git
-{{< /div >}}

 ## Development of a Holiday Resort Project
 ### **October 2018 — July 2021** | Head of IT
 *Habona Invest GmbH, Frankfurt am Main, Germany*

-As Head of IT, I was responsible for all things IT of a holiday resort development project on the Adriatic coast.
-On behalf of the newly founded subsidiary Pareus, an area was developed and built with holiday apartments, centrally supplied with WiFi, TV, telephone, locking systems, etc., in the style of a hotel resort.
+As Head of IT, I was responsible for all things digital of a holiday resort development project on the Adriatic coast.
+On behalf of the newly founded subsidiary Pareus, an area was developed and built with holiday apartments, centrally supplied with WiFi, TV, telephone, locking systems and hospitality software, in the style of a hotel resort.

 As the first project of Pareus Resorts, this greenfield posed special challenges during the COVID-19 pandemic in the construction project and in building expertise and staff.

 ### **Project Highlights**
 - Network technology and on-premises server systems